 Living with a host family is the perfect way to dive into the culture 100%.
 They can and will teach you about daily life in the country you’re going to, including traditions, language and cuisine.
 When I arrived in Guatemala, my host family organised a whole family get-together to welcome me.
 Through that I immediately got a taste of the infamous Latin vibe.
 Additionally, my host mother gave me some general tips about living and travelling in Guatemala, helped me when I fell ill, and the close family even joined me on a trip to Tikal (the site of Mayan temples in the North of the country).

 Granted, all host families are different.
 But I can guarantee you that you’ll find out how locals live and gain perspectives on this you wouldn’t gain in a 5-star hotel.

 Of course there are also some disadvantages to living with a host family: you might be further away from where your fellow volunteers live, making it more difficult to meet up later at night, and you might be less flexible than you would be if you’d have a hostel room you can enter and leave whenever you like.

 I already mentioned it before: a hostel usually equals more freedom and being closer to fellow volunteers.
-Personally, I loved the feeling of deciding flexibly whether I’d go out for dinner or cook something simple with my fellow volunteers.
-Also, hostels tend to be closer to the place you’ll be volunteering at than host families as it’s very hard to find host families and they tend to be scattered around the city.
+Personally, I loved the feeling of deciding flexibly every day.
+Whether I’d go out for dinner or cook something simple with my fellow volunteers.
+Also, hostels tend to be closer to the place you’ll be volunteering at, than host families.
 At this point, it is important to mention that the possibility that you have to contribute a bit to your accommodation (financially speaking) is higher when you reside in a hostel.

 As you can see, both options have their advantages and disadvantages.
 At the end, where you’ll stay depends on the project that you choose.
 So, if a certain type of accommodation is important to you, make sure to ask this during the meeting with the host entity (the AIESEC entity you’re going to).